SHOW UP | TRAIN HARD | ACT BETTER

 Acting training means making a persistent effort over time to learn and to grow under the care of expert teaching and guidance.

 Which is precisely the opportunity that MCASB, our studio, offers.

 We deliver the expert, rigorous, and purposeful training essential to meeting the demands of acting at the highest levels.

 MCASB actors are intrinsically motivated individuals with the ambition to reach for their dreams.

 We help them to succeed at getting what they want.

-Our approach – hardcore, systematic training – is a given with respect to other artistic disciplines, athletics, and for all areas of human performance where excellence is a value.
+Our approach – reliable, systematic, challenging training – is a given with respect to other artistic disciplines, athletics, and for all areas of human performance where excellence is a value.